 Morning Tea for the Order of St John for the Investiture and Presentation of Awards

-Chancellor of the Order of St John, Mr Cameron Oxley; Priory Secretary, Mr Len Fiori; Chair of St John Ambulance in Queensland, Mrs Shirley Watson, and fellow Directors; President of the State Council, Dr Vlas Efstathis; ladies and gentlemen.
+St John Ambulance Australia (Queensland) Chairman, Reverend Peter Devenish-Meares and fellow Directors; President of the State Council, Dr Vlasis Efstathis; distinguished guests, ladies and gentlemen.

-Thank you all once again, and please enjoy this most special occasion.
+Thank you for all you do, and enjoy this most special ceremonial occasion.